phylocanvas/phylocanvas/README.md

+#PhyloCanvas

-#PhyloCanvas - HTML5 Phylogenetic Tree viewer
+An HTML5 Phylogenetic Tree viewer.

-**www.phylocanvas.net**
+## Documentation

+Please see **www.phylocanvas.net** for full documentation.

+## Licences

-PhyloCanvas is released under a GPLv3 Licence and documentation is released under a Creative Commons Attribution-ShareAlike Licence (CC BY-SA)
+PhyloCanvas is released under the LGPLv3 Licence and documentation is released under the Creative Commons Attribution-ShareAlike Licence (CC BY-SA).